01 Jun The Ultimate Guide to Using Key Performance Indicators (KPIs) for Growth: Part 1

 In today’s world, it’s not enough to stay a master candle dipper at the dawn of electricity.
 For the older generation of CMO or growth guru, this means that you can’t expect to stay an expert in an outdated craft and then claim that you were born at the wrong time as modern data-driven growth experts effortlessly wield technologies that transform the way marketing and growth operate as a whole.
 You’re just settling for what you already know instead of exploring new possibilities.

 What frequently dooms traditional marketers in today’s market is a failure to understand the mindset of the modern consumer.
 In decades past, you could get by with billboards, TV commercials, cold calling—anything that put leads into the top of the sales funnel.
 Now, the empowered consumer has the ability to find multiple products and providers by going online.
 Just a few years ago, that usually meant using a computer, but more and more, this is done on a mobile device—anytime, anywhere.
-As a result, the buying process has changed from a scripted experience authored by businesses to a self-guided journey.
+As a result, the buying process has changed from a scripted experience authored by businesses to a self-guided journey defined by consumers.

 So how does this buyer journey work now?
 The modern consumer—which includes me, you, all of us—goes through a series of micro-moments.
 That’s right, micro-moments.
 These small but important touch points come from the decisions we make every day—research, discovery, purchase, and more.
 These customer-driven micro-moments roll into the larger experiences that are part of a journey, which could be as simple as deciding whether or not a product or service is worth looking into based on your needs and goals, or as substantial as buying a home.